Marcelo Mendes Disconzi

 Date Material covered Remarks

 Aug 21 Introduction.
 Examples.
-Section 1-4.
+Sections 1-4.
 Homework 1.

 Aug 26 Laplace's and Poisson's equations.
 Fundamental solution.
 Existence of solutions to Poisson's equations.
 Properties of harmonic functions (regularity, mean value, maximum principle, etc.) Section 5.
 Homework 2.